Trump names North Korea a state sponsor of terrorism

 Trump announced the move Monday during a public meeting with his Cabinet at the White House and said the Treasury Department will announce new sanctions against North Korea on Tuesday.

-"Today the United States is designating the North Korea as a state sponsor of terrorism.
+"Today the United States is designating North Korea as a state sponsor of terrorism.
 Should have happened a long time ago.
 Should have happened years ago," Trump said.

 North Korea was removed from the list by President George W. Bush in 2008.